zlovtnik/dispo-rusty/README.md

 - Actix Web team for the excellent framework
 - Diesel team for the ORM
-- Astro team for the frontend framework
+- React team for the component framework
+- Ant Design team for the enterprise UI library
 - PostgreSQL and Redis communities

 ---

-Built with ❤️ using Rust, Actix Web, and Astro
+Built with ❤️ using Rust, Actix Web, and React